alanng10/ModuleModule/Docue/a.md

 Page unit has unique name.
 Page unit name is the module publish account name and the module name and ver.

-Inf the module has entry, it has a label that is shown in Launch view.
+Inf the module has entry, it option has a label that is shown in Launch view.

 Inf the module has entry, it has describ on require.